For business owners and seasoned travelers who want to enjoy the comfort and luxury of business travels.

 You don’t want to pay high annual fee.

-If you travel for business but don’t want to pay a card’s annual fee, consider Business Advantage Travel Rewards World Mastercard® credit card by Bank of America.
+If you travel for business but don’t want to pay a card’s annual fee, consider the Business Advantage Travel Rewards World Mastercard® credit card by Bank of America.
 You earn 3 points per $1 spent through Bank of America Travel Center and 1.5 points per dollar on all other purchases.
-It has no foreign transaction fees, offers a low intro APR on purchases for the first nine billing cycles and offers a welcome offer of $250 in statement credit for travel purchases after you spend $1,000 in the first 60 days your account is open.
+It has no foreign transaction fees, offers a good intro APR and has a welcome offer of 25,000 bonus points after you spend $1,000 in the first 60 days your account is open.

 Compare business credit cards